zsscode/2019-Spring-DL/README.md

 **Homeworks**
 * There will be no homeworks (yes, no homeworks at all)

+**Late Homework Submission (applies to project code & report submission)**
+* You have a total of 5 late days
+* Once you use your late days, late homework submissions will get no points

 **Attendance**
 * Attendance will be recorded in every class
-* You will automatically fail the course if you miss more than 4 classes
+* You will automatically fail the course if you miss more than 5 classes

 ## Assessment/Grading
 **Grade Composition**